Financial-Times/dotcom-page-kit/docs/guides/migrating-from-n-ui-to-page-kit.md

     ...
     }
     ```
-- Bump dependencies to support loading assets with Page Kit.
-    - Bump n-gage to `v3.9.2` or higher.
-    - Bump n-heroku-tools to `v8.3.0` or higher.
 - Build and run the application and check the output in the browser.
   - The network tab should show the expected requests for script files and stylesheets.
   - The header and footer elements should be styled.